-Current California regulatory trend is to view stormwater as a valuable resource instead of as waste.
+The current State regulatory trend is to view stormwater as a valuable resource instead of as waste.
 The District is actively pursuing multi-benefit solutions to improve water quality while also increasing stormwater capture for local water supply augmentation and reducing reliance on imported water.